 ABI Real –Time qPCR System

 For miRNA profiling of human and mouse samples, digital PCR, Pathway specific PCR arrays, custom miRNA and gene expression arrays, ABI OpenArray NT Cycler System is used.
 For qPCR and primer design for microarray validation, ABI 7900HT Fast Real-time PCR System with 384 well plates is used.
+Where possible validated commercially available primers are used.
+Special primers may be designed by the user or by the facility.

 - Protocols: RNA preparation, hybridization, RNA amplification